rashmirrajashekara/docs/product-guides/Product Guide - Intel® Security Libraries - Secure Key Caching.md

 ### Package Dependencies

-The Intel® SecL-DC Authentication and Authorization Service (AAS) requires a Postgresql 11 database.
-A script (install_pgdb.sh) is provided with the AAS that will automatically add the Postgresql repositories and install/configure a sample database.
-If this script will not be used, a Postgresql 11 database must be installed by the user before executing the AAS installation.
+The Intel® SecL-DC Authentication and Authorization Service (AAS) requires a Postgresql 11 database. script (install_pg.sh) is provided with the AAS that will install Postgresql repositories.

 ### Supported Operating Systems